 With so much information out there, it can be hard to know where to start when it comes to feeding your baby solids.
-Here are 10 things to know about introducing babies to food.
+Which are the best baby foods?
+How do you introduce first foods?
+Don’t worry, here are 10 things to know about introducing babies to food.

 1- Is baby ready for solids?